matcutest/matcutest/mtools/README.txt

 Thank Dr. Clément W. Royer (https://www.lamsade.dauphine.fr/~croyer) for introducing me how to use CUTEst in MATLAB.

-The package is released under the GNU General Public License version 3.
 ***************************************************************************

-The package is a set of tools to facilitate the usage of CUTEst ( https://github.com/ralna/CUTEst ) in MATLAB under Linux (maybe also Mac).
+The package provides a set of tools to facilitate the usage of CUTEst ( https://github.com/ralna/CUTEst ) in MATLAB under Linux.

 How to use?